-This is a must-have in my opinion!
+They are a must-have in my opinion!

 You sure can but at your own risk!

-For alligators you will need a strong bow and a strong fishing line.
+For alligators, you will need a strong bow and a strong fishing line.
 The line should not be attached to your bow!

 You might lose your bow or be pulled into the water by the alligator!